aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/loading-saving-converting-and-managing/convert-workbook-to-different-formats/_index.md

 The markup language for XPS is a subset of XAML which allows it to incorporate vector graphics elements in documents, using XAML to mark up the Windows Presentation Foundation (WPF) primitives.
 The elements used are described in terms of paths and other geometrical primitives.

-An XPS file is, in fact, a Unicoded ZIP archive using the Open Packaging Conventions, containing the files which make up the document.
+An XPS file is, in fact, a unicode ZIP archive using the Open Packaging Conventions, containing the files which make up the document.
 These include an XML markup file for each page, text, embedded fonts, raster images, 2D vector graphics, as well as the digital rights management information.
 The contents of an XPS file can be examined simply by opening it in an application that supports ZIP files.

 From Aspose.Cells 6.0.0, Microsoft Excel to XPS conversion is supported.